Eureka Springs and NW Arkansas have so much to offer!!

 Nestled in the Ozark Mountains in Northwest Arkansas amidst sparkling lakes and rivers with spectacular sunsets and its own captivating Victorian charm, Eureka Springs is a perfect destination for your wedding, reception and honeymoon.
 If you are looking for a charming, intimate, unique and special locale for the most important day of your life – and perhaps a beautiful vacation together –this one of a kind historic town offers just that.Called “The Wedding Capital of the South”, Eureka Springs hosts over 4,000 weddings a year and boasts an amazing variety of wedding venues from the historic hotels to charming gardens and small salon settings.
 It is a community filled with wedding professionals ready to make your wedding easy for you and personal to your taste.

-For hiking and biking enthusiasts, Lake Leatherwood Park maintains over 21 miles of trails with varying terrains.
+For hiking enthusiasts, Lake Leatherwood Park maintains over 21 miles of trails with varying terrains.
 Please note that all trails are closed to motorized vehicles.
 Hikers and bicyclists will enjoy solitude, wildlife, cool springs, an intermittent creek, historic stone walls and bridges, unusual rock formations and the beauty of nature.